Northwestern vs. DePaul College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Northwestern Performance Insights

-- The Wildcats have a +78 scoring differential, topping opponents by 8.7 points per game.
-They're putting up 75.6 points per game, 164th in college basketball, and are allowing 66.9 per outing to rank 88th in college basketball.
+- The Wildcats are outscoring opponents by 8.7 points per game with a +78 scoring differential overall.
+They put up 75.6 points per game (168th in college basketball) and give up 66.9 per outing (88th in college basketball).

-- Northwestern loses the rebound battle by 2.6 boards on average.
-It collects 30.4 rebounds per game, 351st in college basketball, while its opponents grab 33.
+- Northwestern comes up short in the rebound battle by an average of 2.6 boards.
+It is recording 30.4 rebounds per game (351st in college basketball) compared to its opponents' 33 per outing.

+- The Wildcats rank 50th in college basketball by averaging 102.5 points per 100 possessions on offense, and defensively are 221st in college basketball, allowing 90.7 points per 100 possessions.

-- Northwestern has won the turnover battle by 6.7 per game, committing eight (fourth in college basketball) while forcing 14.7 (48th in college basketball).
+- Northwestern has committed 6.7 fewer turnovers per game than its opponents, averaging eight (fourth in college basketball play) while forcing 14.7 (48th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.